 There must be something wrong with me.
 I cannot have somebody tell me what is what without

-wanting needing to whether it is.
+wanting needing to know whether it is.
 I cannot encounter a statement such as the one above without feeling the urge to query every aspect of it.
 The questions flow naturally and inevitably from the assertion.
 The questions are inescapable.

 Mention “the case for a second indyref” and I am compelled to ask why there has to be a “case” for the exercise of a fundamental democratic right.
 Why must we argue for something that is inalienably ours?
 Why are we being required to justify something which does not and cannot require any justification?
 Who are we trying to satisfy?
 What rightful authority do they have to insist that we persuade them of an entitlement which no authority has the right to withhold?